 Grafana is the most commonly used tool, the most important and the best rated, according to the respondents of the survey, followed by Request Tracker.
-Cacti and Splunk have less users and a good quality but are less important for the NOCs.
+Cacti and Splunk have fewer users and of good quality but are less important for the NOCs.
 Other tools are perceived to be less relevant and have more or less value, depending on the tool, but are less used within the community.